Inference on tissue transplantation experiments: Inference for experiments with multiple results

 These experiments were thoroughly conducted so that there is no unknown result for us to infer.
-Therefore we perform a ``cross validation'', meaning that we assume some experimental results are unknown and use other known results to infer these ``unknown'' results.
-Finally, we compare the inferred results with real results to evaluate our method.
-Each time we assume that one experiment is unknown and use the other five experiments' results to conduct inference.
-Repeat this procedure for all six experiments.
+Therefore we perform a ``cross validation'', meaning that we assign some experiments to be the training set, and use the results of the training set to infer other results (the testing set).
+Then we compare the inferred results and the real results on the testing set.
+Specifically, we apply the ``leave-one-out cross validation'', meaning that each time we choose one experiment to be the testing set, and use the other five experiments' results (training set) to conduct inference.
+Repeat this procedure for all six experiments, so that for each experiment, we can compare the inferred result and the real result.
 Since the experimental results are stochastic, we apply the mechanism discussed in Section \ref{S4}, namely choosing one configuration of known results randomly, conducting inference, then taking expectations.

 Tables \ref{Ham2},\ref{Ham3} present the comparison between reported results (black) and inferred results ({\underline{red underlined}}).
 Our inference method produces satisfactory results for experiments at stages 2,4,5, under different values of parameter $\beta$.
 For experiments at stages 1,6, each one is only similar to one experiment with known results; thus there is not enough information to conduct reliable inferences.
 For the experiment at stage 3, the real results are maximum/minimum among all experiments, not similar to neighboring experiments 2,4.
 Theoretically speaking, we cannot predict such outlier cases without additional experimental information.